(ATTN: UPDATES with latest info throughout)

 By Park Boram

 SEOUL, Aug.
-9 (Yonhap) -- Record rainfall, believed to be the heaviest in 115 years, has pummeled Seoul and surrounding regions, leaving nine people dead and six others missing while flooding homes, vehicles, buildings and subway stations, officials said Tuesday.
+9 (Yonhap) -- The heaviest rainfall in 80 years has pounded Seoul and surrounding regions, leaving eight people dead and six others missing, as well as flooding homes, vehicles, buildings and subway stations, officials said Tuesday.

-Parts of Seoul, the western port city of Incheon and Gyeonggi Province that surrounds Seoul received torrential rains of over 100 millimeters per hour Monday night, with per-hour precipitation in Seoul's Dongjak district reaching 141.5 mm at one point.
+Parts of Seoul, the western port city of Incheon and Gyeonggi Province that surrounds Seoul received heavy rains of over 100 millimeters per hour Monday night, with per-hour precipitation in Seoul's Dongjak district surpassing 141.5 mm at one point, the highest downpour per hour since 1942.

-The weather agency said up to 300 mm of more rain is forecast for the capital area through Thursday, with southern Gyeonggi Province likely to see rains of more than 350 mm.
+The Korea Meteorological Administration said up to 300 mm of more rain is forecast for the capital area through Thursday, with southern Gyeonggi Province likely to see rains surpassing 350 mm.

-Nine people sustained injuries in Gyeonggi Province, and 441 people from 328 households in the capital area were left homeless and took shelter in schools and other public facilities.
+Nine people sustained injuries in Gyeonggi Province and 391 people from 230 households in the capital area were left homeless and took shelter in schools and other public facilities.

 In Seoul's Gwanak district, three family members -- a woman in her 40s, her sister and the sister's teenage daughter -- reported they were trapped in a submerged semi-basement home at 9:07 p.m.
 Monday but were later found dead.